edge-servers/immunity-docs/user/wifi-login-pages.rst

 -  Optional support for mobile phone verification: verify phone number by inserting token sent via SMS, resend the SMS token
--  Login to the wifi service (by getting a radius user token from OpenWISP Radius and sending a POST to the captive portal login URL behind the scenes)
+-  Login to the wifi service (by getting a radius user token from Immunity Radius and sending a POST to the captive portal login URL behind the scenes)
 -  Session status information
 -  Logout from the wifi service (by sending a POST to the captive portal